Make your previous college courses work for you

 - Only courses with a minimum grade of “C” (2.00) or higher will be accepted for credit.

 - Transfer credit will be recorded on the transcript during the first trimester in which the student enrolls as a degree-seeking student.

 - The total number of credits transferred may not exceed those allowed by the residency policy.
-The residency policy states that a student must complete 36 trimester credits at Adventist University (formerly known as Florida Hospital College) to earn a Bachelor of Science degree.
+The residency policy states that a student must complete 36 trimester credits at Adventist University to earn a Bachelor of Science degree.

 - Students who wish to transfer courses from a professional program must petition the respective department for evaluation of credit.